 If you're new to buying gemstones, or just new to buying online, this guide will help you find the best gems to meet your needs.
 If you're already an experienced buyer, you may find some useful hints on how to use our website tools to quickly find the gems you need.

 If you're buying a gemstone to be set in a piece of jewelry, you may need a stone in a "calibrated" size to fit a standard jewelry setting.
 Consult our calibrated size chart to find gems in in standard sizes.
-If you're having a custom piece made, a good jeweler can create a setting for any size stone, so you don't need to worry about calibrated sizes.
+If you're having a piece custom-made, a good jeweler can create a setting for any size of stone, so you don't need to worry about calibrated sizes.

 If you are looking for a particular color, such as pink, but you're not sure what kind of stone you want, you can find all the different gemstones in pink by typing "pink" in the search box that you'll find on the right side of every page.

-The same technique works for searching for all gemstones in a particular shape, such as "pear" or "octagon."
+The same technique works for searching for all gemstones in a particular shape, such as "pear" or "octagon".
 Or you can make a combined search and look for all the "blue oval" gems.

 To learn more about a particular kind of gemstone that interests you, please see our information pages.
 These pages provide detailed information on specific gems, including what to look for in that particular variety.

-If you want to get very specific, you can use our Shop By menu to search by any combination of gem type, weight, size, clarity, shape or price.
+If you want to get very specific, you can use our 'shop by' menu to search by any combination of gem type, weight, size, clarity, shape or price.

-The supply of high quality gemstones is falling as mines are depleted.
+The supply of high quality gemstones is falling as mines are being depleted.
 At the same time, consumer interest in gemstones is increasing.
 These trends lead to a scarcity of fine gems, and a corresponding increase in prices.